Chauncey, Ohio: Geography

+Situated near the confluence of Sunday Creek and the Hocking River, Chauncey has long been vulnerable to flooding.
+In response, parts of the low-lying land have been converted into green spaces and parkland, including recent conservation efforts along the creek.

 History

-Chauncey was laid out in 1839.
-The village was named for Elihu Chauncey, a businessperson in the mining industry.
+Chauncey was laid out in 1839, and named after Elihu Chauncey, a partner in a firm that owned several local salt springs.
 A post office called Chauncey has been in operation since 1838.

+The village became an early hub for salt production, but by the late 19th century, its economy shifted toward deep coal mining along Sunday Creek.
+Chauncey’s population grew alongside the coal industry, drawing workers from across Appalachia.

+In 1932, striking miners opposed wage cuts imposed by the New York Coal Company and sabotaged a section of track near Mine #25.
+The National Guard was deployed.
+One miner was killed, and several were injured — an incident that became known locally as the “Chauncey War.”

+In 2022, a state historical marker was placed in honor of the "Chauncey Boys" — three local men who served in the Union Army during the Civil War, two of whom are buried in Nye Cemetery.

 Demographics

 2010 census

 As of the census of 2010, there were 1,049 people, 423 households, and 262 families living in the village.
 The population density was 1589.4 PD/sqmi.
 There were 477 housing units at an average density of 722.7 /sqmi.
 The racial makeup of the village was 96.6% White, 0.9% African American, 0.3% Native American, 0.4% Asian, 0.1% Pacific Islander, 0.1% from other races, and 1.7% from two or more races.
 Hispanic or Latino of any race were 0.6% of the population.

 There were 423 households, of which 30.5% had children under the age of 18 living with them, 39.0% were married couples living together, 16.5% had a female householder with no husband present, 6.4% had a male householder with no wife present, and 38.1% were non-families.
 29.6% of all households were made up of individuals, and 9.7% had someone living alone who was 65 years of age or older.
 The average household size was 2.48 and the average family size was 3.00.

 The median age in the village was 37.4 years.
 24.2% of residents were under the age of 18; 10.9% were between the ages of 18 and 24; 24.8% were from 25 to 44; 26.9% were from 45 to 64; and 13.3% were 65 years of age or older.
 The gender makeup of the village was 50.4% male and 49.6% female.